Details on security and privacy issues can be found here in a RTF version of the summary document from the Uniquest Report.

 - Frame rate: 30 frames per second (FPS) (at VGA resolution).

-use, the following considerations may be made:
+For both diagnostic quality and non-diagnostic (general quality VC) use, the following considerations may be made:

 - Choice of display should be made pragmatically depending on the circumstances.
 Contemporary display monitors are adequate for video conferencing;